levush/electric/README.md

 To build it call the usual
 ./configure
 make
+to install issue as root
+make install
-you find an executeable called electric that you can put as root to /usr/local/bin
+or do it by hand and find an executeable called electric that you can put to /usr/local/bin